Donda 2: Promotion and release

 A total of 22 songs were announced via a track list for Donda 2 posted by West to his Instagram account on February 18, 2022.
 On February 23, four songs, entitled "Security", "Pablo", "Broken Road", and "We Did It Kid", were released to owners of the Stem Player via the player's website.
 Another 12 songs were added the following day as part of an update labeled "V2.22.22 Miami".
 However, one of the 12 additional songs released, entitled "Keep It Burning", was removed from the Stem Player website and replaced with a stadium version of "True Love", which was then later replaced with "Eazy".
-A finished version of the song "Keep It Burning" would instead later be released on Future's album, I Never Liked You.
+A finished version of the song "Keep It Burnin" would instead later be released on Future's album, I Never Liked You.

 Donda 2 leaked online shortly after release and was heavily pirated.
 The album was one of the most pirated albums on 1337x and the Pirate Bay in February 2022.
 It also led to the piracy of the Stem Player website, since the song stems and remixing tools were available on emulators.
-Donda 2 is not eligible to enter any Billboard charts per the rules on releases sold with merchandise, as it is exclusive to the Stem Player service.
+Donda 2 was not eligible to enter any Billboard charts per the rules on releases sold with merchandise, as it was exclusive to the Stem Player service.
 During his performance at Rolling Loud music festival in July 2022, Digital Nas suggested that a finished version of the album would be released later that year.
+The mini-documentary Last Week, posted to West's YouTube channel in October 2022, featured updated snippets of the songs "530", "First Time in a Long Time", "Sci-Fi", and "Happy".

-In January 2023, in light of West’s antisemitic remarks, Kano Computing, the manufacturer of the Stem Player, announced that their collaboration with West has ended, and that the Donda Stem Player would be discontinued after they sold through the remaining stock of 5,000 units.
+In January 2023, in light of West's antisemitic remarks, Kano Computing, the manufacturer of the Stem Player, announced that their collaboration with West has ended, and that the Donda Stem Player would be discontinued after they sold through the remaining stock of 5,000 units.
 At the same time, Kano announced a new variant of the Stem Player developed in collaboration with Ghostface Killah that would not include Donda 2 or any other content from West.